-->

 Columbus Day is, without a doubt, my least favorite federal holiday.
 In school, we were taught to revere Christopher Columbus and the other brave "explorers" who "discovered" the "New World" and introduced the native savages who'd been living here for centuries to God and the European way of life.
 While this story sounded OK to us in grade school, it doesn't take much research to figure out as we grew older the myriad ways in which this trope defies reality and ignores the unforgivable atrocities committed against indigenous Americans and their progeny.
 As it happens, the Columbus Day holiday was created less as an homage to Christopher Columbus as an atonement for the mistreat of Italian-Americans in the late 19th and early 20th centuries.
 Moreover, a growing number of communities now celebrate the second Monday in October as Indigenous Peoples' Day, which strikes me as a more appropriate focus.

 Regardless of all of that, there's little we can do about our headlong rush toward Christmas.
 Or is there?
-Everyone I know, including many genuine Christmas enthusiasts, regularly lament the fact that the holiday season seems to begin a little earlier every year.
+Everyone I know, including many genuine Christmas enthusiasts, complain that the holiday season seems to start a little earlier every year.
 In my case, the holiday season typically begins when I start putting together my latest annual holiday mix.
 In the past, I've started as early as August and as late as Thanksgiving weekend.
 This year, I started pulling some things together about 10 days ago, and I've already got a rough cut for the first eight tracks.
 But I'd be more comfortable as a general matter if the Christmas season didn't get started until at least a couple of weeks after Halloween.

-I had an email the other day from a fellow names Tom X. Chao, who apparently feels the same way.
+I had an email the other day from a fellow named Tom X. Chao, who apparently feels the same way.
 Tom's written a song called "It's Too Early to Celebrate Christmas," which is available via Bandcamp for as little as $1 (see link below).

 Tom X. Chao is a playwright, actor, and musician based in lower Manhattan, NYC.
 He's released a couple of singles and two EPs: "The Only Record," and "Statement of Intent," which came out just recently.
 He's also composed and performed original songs for several of his plays.